Guidebook/code-challenges/android/README.md

   }
   ```

-# Steps
+# Milestones

-Try to complete as many of these steps as possible.
-Within 1 hour, have a working version of your project ready to demonstrate the steps you have completed.
+Spend no more than an hour completing as many of these steps as possible.

-1. Retrieve and print out (to Logcat) the data received from the url above.
+1. Retrieve and print out the data received from the url above.

 2. Parse the data retrieved from the server into a list of Java objects

 3. Display your objects in an organized fashion (ListView, GridView, etc.)
   - Only worry about displaying the name for this step

-4. In addition the object’s name, have your view display the image located at each object’s icon url.
+4. In addition the object’s **name**, have your view display the image located at each object’s **icon** url.